Meaning of Merger

 Utilization of Excess Cash

-When a business has excess cash but does not have enough opportunity to expand in its sector, then the business invests such excess cash into another company of different sector to utilize the idle funds.
+When a business has excess cash but does not have enough opportunity to expand in its sector, then the business invests such excess cash into another company of a different sector to utilize the idle funds.

 Improves Customer Base